View Eva Daniels's Obituary on sltrib.com and share memories

 Since the passing of Stan, Eva has let her "inner artist" flourish and joined a painting class at the Harman Senior Center.
 She painted all her favorite subjects of flowers, birds and trees.
 We all have been graced with many of her paintings.
 Eva always opened her heart and generously shared her loving spirit with everyone she met.

 Eva is survived by daughters Kathryn Star Heart Huggins (LD), Elizabeth Johnson (John) and Joan DeSpain (Rich).
-Grandchildren: Tiffany Noorlander (Dave), Tabitha Shurtleff (Tad), Ben Heart (Emily), Maggie DeSpain, Amy DeSpain and Great Grandchildren Cole, Cortney, Clay, Lily, Cadence.
+Grandchildren: Tiffany Noorlander (Dave), Tabitha Shurtleff (Tad), Ben Heart (Emily), Maggie DeSpain, Amy DeSpain and Great-Grandchildren Cole, Morgan, Cortney, Clay, Lily, Cadence, Jessica.
 Also survived by cousins and many friends.

 Published in Salt Lake Tribune on Mar.
 8, 2020